raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

   //=> buffer.replaceWith("fast", 3, 8)
 {% endhighlight %}

-With this in hand,w e see what to do with `this.future`: Whenever we invoke a fresh command, we must replace all of the edits in the `future` with versions prepended with the command we're invoking, thus adjusting them to maintain the same semantic meaning:
+With this in hand, we see what to do with `this.future`: Whenever we invoke a fresh command, we must replace all of the edits in the `future` with versions prepended with the command we're invoking, thus adjusting them to maintain the same semantic meaning:

 {% highlight javascript %}
 class Buffer {